Innovating for the 21st Century

-- A voracious curiosity and openness to learn; and,
+- A voracious curiosity and openness to learn

-Given the nature of the program, it is critical that all participants can attend all four cohort meetings.
-These will run on Friday evenings and all-day on Saturdays, except for the November meeting, which will be an inspirational visit to New York City (running from Wednesday midday through Friday afternoon).
+Given the nature of the program, it is critical that participants can attend all four cohort meetings.
+These will run on Friday evenings and all-day on Saturdays, except for the November meeting, which will be an inspirational visit to New York City that runs from mid-day Wednesday through Friday afternoon.